Skip to content

 nmcli con

-Activate the connection:
+4. Activate the Kinova Ethernet connection:

 sudo nmcli con up Kinova

-Make sure the arm is powered on and test the connection by pinging the arm:
+5. Test the connection by pinging the arm:

 ping 192.168.1.10